-• Section 12 - Relationship to other laws
+• Section 9 - Relationship to other laws

-- This bill has been developed as stand-alone legislation outside the Clean Air Act.
+- o This bill has been developed as stand-alone legislation outside the Clean Air Act.
 But to allow EPA to implement it effectively, this bill (i) cross-references various administrative provisions of Title I of the Clean Air Act and (ii) seeks to remove potentially duplicative EPA authority under Title VI of the Clean Air Act. - The cross-referenced provisions in Title I involve recordkeeping, monitoring, enforcement, and judicial review, among others.
-Their application will help EPA and regulated entities avoid uncertainty in implementation and minimize administrative burdens and compliance costs. - There also is a standard provision authorizing EPA to issue rules to implement the provisions of this Act. - The removal of potentially duplicative authority under Title VI addresses the possibility that Title VI could be interpreted to allow EPA to regulate the production and consumption of non-ozone-depleting substances.
-To the extent EPA has authority to regulate HFC production and consumption under this bill, the potential for that authority under Title VI is stripped from EPA.
+Their application will help EPA and regulated entities avoid uncertainty in implementation and minimize administrative burdens and compliance costs. - There also is a standard provision authorizing EPA to issue rules to implement the provisions of this Act. - Senate Bill Comparison: This section does not include the reference to Section 614(b) of the Clean Air Act, preventing its use as an alternate source of (potential, though questionable) authority for HFCs in Title VI.
+This difference does not bear on the HFC phase down.